YamiND/Wireguard/README.md

 ## Cloud‑Init Template Creation

-To prepare an AlmaLinux 9 cloud-init template for use in Proxmox:
+To prepare an AlmaLinux 9 cloud-init template for use in Proxmox, log in to your proxmox shell as a local user.
+For this example the `root` user was used and the following commands were ran from `root`'s `home` directory:

 ```bash
 # Download the AlmaLinux 9 cloud image, I used a local mirror